 Todd Little offered to help us shortly thereafter, and was instrumental in making the 2003 […]

-In 2000 I tumbled onto the idea that information flows through organizations in the same way as convection currents of air (see the Harnessing Convection Currents of Information OOPSLA 2001 ppt pdf talk).
+In 2000 I tumbled onto the idea that information flows through organizations in the same way as convection currents of air (see the Harnessing Convection Currents of Information OOPSLA 2001 ppt pdf (discussion: Re: Harnessing Convection Currents of Information OOPSLA 2001 ppt pdf) talk).

-I used to diagnose organizations and simply stand there and imagine all the people — the containers of information —- moving around, dispersing their information as […]
+I used to diagnose organizations and simply stand there and imagine all the […]

 In 1998, I visited the Chrysler C3 project in Detroit and coined the phrase “A story card is a promise for a conversation.”